Illness in your retirement

 Aged Under 66

-If you become ill and unable to work before the age of 66, you may be eligible for Illness Benefit.
-Your GP will have an application form.
+If you become ill and are unable to work before you are 66, you can apply for Illness Benefit.
+Contact your GP for an application form.

 Illness Benefit is based on PRSI contributions.
 If you do not qualify because you do not have enough PRSI contributions or because you are self-employed, you may be eligible for a weekly Supplementary Welfare Allowance.